Special Programs

 To be eligible to apply, students must have enrolled in all six semesters of study for the B.A. from Columbia College on Columbia’s New York campus.
 Students with semesters of transfer credit or study abroad credit, even from Columbia programs, are not eligible to apply to the joint program.

-Applicants to the program must have completed by the end of junior year 93 points of credit toward the B.A., including all Columbia College Core Curriculum requirements and also the requirements for a major or concentration.
+Applicants to the program must have completed by the end of junior year 93 points of credit toward the B.A., including all Columbia College Core Curriculum requirements and also the requirements for a major.
 After formal admission to the Law School, students are withdrawn from the College to become full-time Law School students in their fourth year, and are subject to the financial aid and housing policies of the Law School from that point forward.
 In the fifth and sixth years of study (i.e., the second and third years at the Law School), students must complete 12 points of coursework through the Graduate School of Arts and Sciences, and the coursework must have the prior approval of the student’s pre professional adviser.

 AILE students receive Columbia College and Law School degrees at the same time, at the end of six years.
 AILE students must apply for the B.A. degree the term before they expect to graduate with the J.D. degree.
 Students should inform their advising deans in the Berick Center for Student Advising of their plans to graduate in in the sixth year in order to be considered that year for honors and Phi Beta Kappa from the College.